 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 With careful planning, Musical Theatre students may be able to participate in the following programs:

-- Costume and Character in London Theatre Summer Program
+- London-IU Theatre Summer Program - England

-- London-IES Semester Program
+- London-IES - England

 The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Musical Theatre faculty, your academic advisor, and through the Office of Overseas Study.